Consent

 Consent occurs when one person voluntarily agrees to the proposal or desires of another.
-It is a term of common speech, with specific definitions used in such fields as the law, medicine, research, and sexual consent.
-Consent as understood in specific contexts may differ from its everyday meaning.
-For example, a person with a mental disorder, a low mental age, or under the legal age of sexual consent may willingly engage in a sexual act that still fails to meet the legal threshold for consent as defined by applicable law.
+It is a term of common speech, with specific definitions used in such fields as law, medicine, research, and sexual consent.
+Consent, as understood in specific contexts, may differ from its everyday meaning.
+For example, a person with a mental disorder, a low mental age, or under the legal age of sexual consent may willingly engage in a sexual act that still cannot meet the legal threshold for consent as defined by applicable law.

-United Nations agencies and initiatives in sex education programs believe that teaching the topic of consent as part of a comprehensive sexuality education is beneficial.
-Types of consent include implied consent, express consent, informed consent and unanimous consent.
+United Nations agencies and initiatives in sex education programs believe that teaching the topic of consent as part of comprehensive sexuality education is beneficial.
+Types of consent include implied consent, express consent, informed consent, and unanimous consent.